egomezsumma/bootcamp-workshop/Module-05/README.md

 ## Excercise 2 - Asking for feedback with Pull Requests

 > As a rule of thumb: before pushing your branch to GitHub, it is a good practice to bring the latest changes from the `master` branch into your branch and merge/solve conflictss locally.
 This will make your Pull Request automtically mergeable from GitHub.
 In this case, there were no changes because there was no time for that.
-But otherwise you would have to do `git fetch origin` and `git rebase master` (sitting on top of your branch "some-feature")
+But otherwise you would have to do `git fetch origin` and `git rebase origin/master` (sitting on top of your branch "some-feature")

 1. You can now push your branch to your buddy repo.